All Episodes

 Great.

-Um I'm a conservative and I'm against vouchers because I've seen in real life how vouchers cause prices to rise.
+I'm a conservative and I'm against vouchers because I've seen in real life how vouchers cause prices to rise.

 And that can happen in anything, not just school tuition.

-I see it in real life.
+I think that's real life.

 Right.